aws-samples/aws-serverless-workshops/MultiRegion/README.md

 # Module: Build a Multi-Region Serverless Application for Resilience and High Availability

-In this workshop you will use Amazon API Gateway, AWS Lambda and Amazon DynamoDB to build a Customer Ticketing application so we can provide a great experience to Wild Rydes users.
+In this workshop you will use Amazon API Gateway, AWS Lambda, Amazon DynamoDB and a variety of other AWS services to build a Customer Ticketing application so we can provide a great experience to Wild Rydes users.

 The Wild Rydes team wants this application to meet the following requirements: